 From time to time directors of Australian Unity Funds Management Limited, or their director related entities, may invest in or withdraw from the Scheme.
-These investments or withdrawals are on the same terms and conditions as those entered into by other Scheme members and are trivial in nature.
+These investments or withdrawals are on the same terms and conditions as those entered into by other Scheme members and are immaterial in nature.

-Responsible Entity's fees and other transactions
+Management fees and other transactions

-The Scheme's Constitution provides that the Responsible Entity is entitled to receive up to 3.075% (2020: 3.075%) per annum of the loan amount recovered from fees and/or interest payable by the borrower.
-The management fee payable by members is \$nil.
+The Scheme's Constitution provides that the Responsible Entity is entitled to receive up to 3.075% (2022: 3.075%) per annum of the loan amount recovered from fees and/or interest payable by the borrower.
+The management fee payable by members is \$nil (2022 : \$Nil).